neurologic/Comparative-Animal-Behavior/_build/html/_sources/levels-of-analysis/genetic.md

 ***Q: Genes are comprised of DNA molecules.
 How many DNA comprise the gene for the acetylcholine receptor alpha-1 subunit***

-***Q: How many unique DNA molecules are used for gene sequences?
+***Q: How many unique DNA molecule types are used for gene sequences?
 What are the single-letter codes for each?***

 ***Q: mRNA is comprised of RNA molecules.
 How many RNA comprise the mRNA for the acetylcholine receptor alpha-1 subunit?***